PolyphonyRequiem/Valheim-Dusk-Niflheim/README.md

 - Skip Intro
 - Disable Tutorials

-You are only required to use the "Hardcore Character" option at this time, and it is even suggested that you not Skip Intro for the sake of future updates.
-Disabling Tutorials should be fine.
+You are only required to use the "Hardcore Character" option at this time.
+If you select Skip Intro you will quickly be dropped in at the spawn at the start of the game, or upon death.
+If you do not select Skip Intro, you will be flown in by a Valkyrie each time you die.

 Example of creating a hardcore viking in the image below.

 ![Alt-Text](docs/images/HardcoreExample.PNG)

-## Special Event - Odin's Caches
+## Niflheim 1.0 Special Event - Odin's Caches
 As a thank you to our playtesters and an extra incentive to get the server busy from launch, Odin has created various Caches throughout the starting areas of Niflheim.
 Some will be easy to find, others not so much.
 When you discover a cache, you will find an Idol (or idols) accompanying it like in the image below.

 > **Note: Wards found on the starting spawn area walls are NOT cache idols and no reward will be granted for their discovery!**